himb0/shop/README.md

 [RAML Class Diagram](https://www.lucidchart.com/documents/view/8de59b44-6450-46a2-ac11-64c8a59cb8e7)

-The idea is to provide customer sensitive information privately and in a secure channel to avoid any eavesdropping or masquerading of data.
-This API requires OAUTH2 authentication with requesting clients to service their requests.
-API returns
+The idea is to provide customer sensitive information privately and in a secure channel to avoid any eavesdropping or masquerading of customer assets.
+This API requires OAUTH2 authentication information to service their requesting clients.
+In events of failure, API returns

 > 401 - Bad or expired token
 > 403 - Bad oauth request (wrong consumer key, bad nonce, expired timestamp..}.

 The code for implementation of authentication is taken from, [raml.org/raml-1.0](https://raml.org/developers/whats-new-raml-10).
-This API  allows only:
+This API  allows below methods:

 > get